cliffjsgit/class3-slides/slides.md

 # a.
 Write a function "has_no_e" that returns True if the given word doesn't
 # have the letter "e" in it.
 # b.
 Use the function to create a list of only the
-# words that have no "e".
+# words that have no "e" in words.txt.
 Then compute the percentage of words that have no "e".
 </code></pre>

 +++++

 <pre class="stretch"><code class="python" data-trim data-noescape>
-# Grading Guidelines:
-# - No answer variables needed.
-Grading script will call functions.
-# - Function 'avoids' should return boolean True/False depending on if
-# forbidden letters are found
-# - Function 'lowest_avoidance' should return a list of 5 lowercase letters
 #
-#
-# 1. Write a function named 'avoids' that takes a word and a string of forbidden
+# 3. Write a function named 'avoids' that takes a word and a string of forbidden
 # letters, and that returns True if the word doesn't use any of the forbidden
 # letters.
 #